tastyigniter/docs/extend/lists.md

 ### Overriding views

-You can override the list views by creating a new view file in the extension's `resources/views` directory.
+You can override the list views by creating a new view file in the `resources/views` directory of an extension.
 The view file should have the same name as the list view file you want to override.
 For example, to override the `index.blade.php` view file rendered from `MyController`, create a new view file in the `resources/views/mycontroller` directory with the same name.
 Here is an example adding a sidebar to the list:

 ```blade
 <div class="row">